k-awe-some/github-battle/README.md

 ## Sources

-This app is inspired by [@tylermcginnis](https://github.com/tylermcginnis) 's React tutorial.
+This app is inspired by [@tylermcginnis](https://github.com/tylermcginnis) 's React tutorials.

 ## License